mrmdlab/Segmenthor/README.md

 - Fix bug: when going to SEGMENT, then ZOOMPAN, then SEGMENT again, shouldn't compute embedding twice
 - what parameters need to be renewed when loading a new image?
 - Fix bug: display message about the progress of computing image embedding for different slices
-- Ctrl+Z, undo one control point
-    - when undo the first operation, don't predict mask, becasue there're no more control points
 - Ctrl+Y, redo (undo the previous "undo")
 - is it possible to save image embedding?
 How long does it take to load?
 - if computing image embedding takes too long, we can compute it in advance. ie. let it run overnight